coop152/obsidian-vaults/Logic and Modelling (21111)/DPLL.md

 However, in a CNF clause it can be observed that clauses containing $T$ will always be removed.
 Therefore, if a literal occurs only positively in the set you can remove every clause containing that literal.
 #### Horn clause propagation
 Reminder: A clause is a Horn clause if it contains at most one positive literal, e.g. $¬p_1 \lor ¬p_2 \lor p_3$.
+????????

+## k-SAT
+The previous material has been solving the SAT problem; that is, clauses of any length.
+There is another set of problems known as k-SAT, where the length of each clause is limited.
+Their properties are as such:
+- SAT (as shown previously) is NP-complete.
+- 3-SAT (SAT where every clause is 3 literals long) is also NP-complete.
+- 2-SAT (where every clause is 3 literals long) is decidable in **linear time**.
+A set of clauses can be easily reduced to use smaller clauses using a method similar to that of *naming* from DCNF:
+Initial formula:
+- $L_1 \lor L_2 \lor L_3 \lor L_4$

+3-SAT:
+- $L_1 \lor L_2 \lor ¬n$
+- $n \lor L_3 \lor L_4$